sidramesh2018/calc/README.md

 cp .env.sample .env
 ```

-Edit the `.env` file to contain your local database configuration, and run:
+Edit the `.env` file to contain your local database configuration.
+Note
+that you need to use postgres as a backend, since CALC uses its full-text
+search functionality.

+You'll also want to make sure you have a local instance of redis running,
+on its default port, as we use it for CALC's task queue.

+Now run:

 ```sh
 ./manage.py syncdb